-The Burgundy region is a fascinating mix of unspoiled countryside, historical towns and monuments, many a result of the illustrious and wealthy past of the region, while also being highly reputed (and visited!) for the exceptional Burgundy wines produced here
+The Burgundy region has a fascinating mix of unspoiled countryside, historical towns and monuments, many of them a result of the illustrious and wealthy past of the region, and is also well known for the exceptional Burgundy wines produced here

-The Burgundy region was for several centuries independent of France (until 1477) and the region sided with the English against the French during the Hundred Years War.
-During that period it was a very rich state, and continues to be one of the more wealthy regions of France to this day.
-Indeed it is the legacies of this golden age of prosperity that still provide many of the major attractions in Burgundy.
+At that time it was a very rich state, and continues to be one of the most wealthy regions of France to this day: it is the legacies from this golden age of prosperity that still provide many of the major attractions in the region.

 Cote d'Or - north-east Burgundy

-Cote d'Or is a fine introduction to Burgundy, with several of the region's most interesting and scenic highlights.
+The Cote d'Or department is an interesting introduction to Burgundy, with several of the region's most interesting and scenic highlights, towns and villages.